 Get more experience in the right areas

-As a graphic designer, you may not be a beginner in the design industry but you might still be a beginner in the field of UI/UX and product design.
+As a graphic designer, you may not be a beginner in the design industry but you might still be a beginner in the field of UX/UI and product design.

-It's time to start focuses more on the thinking process and techniques that will get companies and clients taking you seriously as a user experience and interface designer and that will allow you to confidently command the salary and go after the jobs you want.
+It's time to start focusing more on the thinking process and techniques that will get companies and clients to take you seriously as a user experience and interface designer and that will allow you to confidently command the salary and go after the jobs you want.

 Look to learn the following design disciplines: